Mark Canha Player Props: Brewers vs. White Sox

-The Milwaukee Brewers, including Mark Canha (.263 on-base percentage in past 10 games, 71 points below season-long percentage), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:15 PM ET.
+On Sunday, Mark Canha (.294 slugging percentage in past 10 games, with no homers) and the Milwaukee Brewers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 2:10 PM ET.

-He reached base in his only plate appearance in his previous game against the White Sox.
+In his last game he had a hitless showing (0-for-2) against the White Sox.

 Mark Canha Game Info & Props vs. the White Sox